StoRmtec500/AngularSPADevelopment/13 Publishing/readme.md

 `docker build -t --rm vouchersui -f dockerfile .`

-Run angular on nginx:
+Run angular on nginx using mapped drive to build:

-Use on Windows Host
+Use on Windows Host the mountend folder needs to be shared:

-`docker run -p 8080:80 -d -v ./dist/vouchersui:/usr/share/nginx/html vouchersui`
+`docker run -d -p 8080:80 -v ${PWD}/dist/vouchersui:/usr/share/nginx/html vouchersui`

 Use on Linux Host